mattrltrent/scrollable/README.md

 #### 💥 `KeyboardDismiss`

-- Dismisses the soft-keyboard when its `child` is scrolled, or tapped.
+- Dismisses the soft-keyboard when its `child` is scrolled, tapped, or swiped.

 #### 💥 `ScrollableView`